HMS Scott (H131): Service

-The Ministry of Defence stated in October 2017 that the planned out-of-service date for Scott is 2022.
+The Ministry of Defence stated in October 2017 that the planned out-of-service date for Scott was to be 2022.
 In February 2022, it was indicated that the out of service date would be extended to 2023.
-In March 2023, and in advance of her decommissioning, the Defence Equipment Sales Authority (DESA) listed HMS Scott as for sale.
+In March 2023, and in advance of her purported decommissioning, the Defence Equipment Sales Authority (DESA) listed HMS Scott as for sale.
+However, in May 2023 it was reported that she would receive a major life extension refit and her service life would now be extended up to 2033 when she is likely to be replaced by the second Multi-Role Ocean Surveillance Ship which may be a new-build vessel for the Royal Fleet Auxiliary.
+In the interim, HMS Scott underwent a shorter maintenance period in Gibraltar to continue operations during 2023.